This is the place to schedule a wonderful Thai Massage,

 Another of the theories of the blood stop that is sometimes taught in massage schools is that it helps counter the phenomenon of "legs falling asleep" during long sitting or meditation.
 The belief is that "legs falling asleep" is caused by lack of blood flow, and the blood stop will strengthen or increase circulation to alleviate that problem in the future.
 A little knowledge of physiology shows why neither is true.
 Compressing arteries to slow or stop blood does not cause any increase in the number or size of blood vessels, or ability to pump blood, any more than having clogged arteries improves circulation.
 The blood stop does not reroute the blood or encourage the body to find new pathways which give circulatory benefit.
 Exercise will increase all these good things, but doing the blood stop does not, even if we wish it does, or were taught that it does.
 Next, when a limb "falls asleep" it is not lack of blood flow, but nerve compression.
 There is no reduction in blood flow when you get the tingling and the "pins and needles" feeling of a limb falling asleep.
 The tingling is called neuropraxia, which just means a temporary interruption of sending nerve signals resulting in pins and needles feeling.
 During the blood stop maneuver, there is no pins and needles feeling, and when you stand up after your legs "fall asleep" there is no warm rush of blood as after the blood stop.
 They are two different things.

-Then the interesting paradox occurs: When blood flow, called perfusion, is restored to any body area that was deprived, oxygen flows back into the area.
+Then an even more interesting paradox occurs: When blood flow, called perfusion, is restored to any body area that was deprived, oxygen flows back into the area.
 That would sound helpful, but the oxygen itself causes a second injury.
 It floods the area with a kind of oxygen that is not healthy called oxygen free radicals, along with other harmful products.
 A new serious injury occurs called a reperfusion injury.
 This same kind of injury occurs with heart attack or in a limb that may have been crushed or caught under something, depriving it of blood.
 First, areas of the heart or the limb that are shut off from oxygen begin to die.
 When blood flow is restored, oxygen flows back into the area and with it, and the cascade of oxygen free radical damage, plus just too much oxygen which is not good by itself.
 You may have heard about anti-oxidant vitamins.
 Your body naturally produces anti-oxidants to stop normal daily damage from oxygen.
 Many people also take supplementary anti-oxidant vitamins, hoping to stop oxidative damage.
 It is turning out that anti-oxidant vitamin supplements may not be as helpful as hoped, and do not help in the way the more complete spectrum of anti-oxidant compounds your own body provides.
 A sudden oxygen reperfusion injury from releasing a blood stopping event is too much for your body's natural defenses and injury occurs.
 It also turns out that free radicals may not be the main bad guys anyway.
 Depends on levels.
 Low levels help vascular tome, cell signaling, muscular activity and more.
 More oxygen free radicals do not make those functions work more or better, that is key to know.
 LIke radiation and sunlight, which are beneficial up to an amount, then turn harmful, even deadly, higher radical and reperfusion product levels are associated with atherosclerosis (more blood vessel "plugs" not less) diabetes, some types of arthritis, cancer, and other problems.
 "Oxygen is a dangerous friend."
 Much interesting work in high pressure oxygen science deals with trying to understand and avoid the paradox of too much oxygen, free radicals, and oxygen reperfusion injury.

 None of this means that Thai massage is not good for other reasons, just that it is best to avoid the blood stop and other moves that harm.
 It is easy to avoid the pitfalls and hype of massage, and use Thai massage for the benefits.
 Come and try one, see below.